-To find out which charges an HOA in Maryland may include in its lien, check the association's governing documents, such as the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
+To find out which charges an HOA in Maryland may include in its lien, check the association's governing documents, like the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).

 In most cases, first mortgages or deeds of trust have priority over an HOA or COA lien.
-However, under certain circumstances, an HOA or COA lien for delinquent assessments may have priority over a lender’s first mortgage or deed of trust.
-This is called a super lien.
-(Learn more about lien priority and what happens to a first mortgage in an association foreclosure in Nolo’s article What happens to my mortgages if the HOA forecloses on its lien?)
+But under certain circumstances, an HOA or COA lien for delinquent assessments may have priority even over a lender’s first mortgage or deed of trust.
+This kind of lien is called a “super lien.”

-Maryland law states that if a mortgage or deed of trust holder forecloses, four months worth of unpaid regular HOA or COA assessments for common expenses (not including interest, collection costs, late charges, fines, attorney’s fees, special assessments, or any other costs) or $1,200, whichever is less, get priority over a first mortgage or deed of trust recorded on or after October 1, 2011 (Md.
+Maryland law states that if a mortgage or deed of trust holder forecloses, four months’ worth of unpaid regular HOA or COA assessments for common expenses (not including interest, collection costs, late charges, fines, attorneys’ fees, special assessments, or any other costs) or $1,200, whichever is less, get priority over a first mortgage or deed of trust recorded on or after October 1, 2011.
+(Md.
 Code Ann., Real Prop. § 11B-117(c), 11-110(f)).
-(Learn more in Nolo’s article Homeowners’ Association Super Liens.)

-In Maryland, an HOA or COA may foreclose an assessments lien by a nonjudicial or judicial foreclosure process, in the same manner that a deed of trust or mortgage is foreclosed (Md.
+In Maryland, an HOA or COA may foreclose its lien by a nonjudicial or judicial foreclosure process, in the same manner that a deed of trust or mortgage is foreclosed.
+(Md.
 Code Ann., Real Prop. § 14-204(a)).
-(Learn more about HOA liens and foreclosure, as well as the difference between mortgages and deeds of trust and foreclosure laws and procedures in Maryland.)

 While late charges and various other charges imposed by an HOA or COA generally constitute a lien on your property, an association may only foreclose a lien that consists solely of:

-(The HOA or COA can use other means to enforce a lien for additional amounts, such as by suing you for the money owed.)
+(Be aware that the HOA or COA can use other means to enforce a lien for additional amounts, like suing you for the money owed.)

-Any action to foreclose a lien must be started within 12 years after the date a statement of lien is recorded (Md.
+Any action to foreclose a lien must be started within 12 years after the date a statement of lien is recorded.
+(Md.
 Code Ann., Real Prop. § 14-204(c)).
-This is called the statute of limitations.

-If you are facing an HOA or COA foreclosure, you should consult with an attorney licensed in Maryland to discuss all legal options available in your particular circumstances.
-(See our HOA Foreclosure topic page for articles on HOAs, possible options to catch up if you are delinquent in payments, how bankruptcy can help discharge dues, HOA super liens, and more.)
+If you’re behind in assessments and facing an HOA or COA foreclosure, consider consulting with an attorney licensed in Maryland to discuss all legal options available in your particular circumstances.